What we do

 The Office for Budget Responsibility was created in 2010 to provide independent and authoritative analysis of the UK’s public finances.
 It is one of a growing number of official independent fiscal watchdogs around the world.

-We have four main roles:
+We have five main roles:

 We answer parliamentary questions on our forecasts and give evidence to parliamentary committees.

 BRC members and OBR staff also give talks and presentations at external events.
 The Chairman discussed the role of the OBR, and the difference that it had made after its first three years in existence, in a lecture entitled Britain’s fiscal watchdog: a view from the kennel on 9 May 2013.